Introduction

 Concrete

-- Durable, low-maintenance, and ideal for large entertaining areas.
+- Durable, cost-effective, and great for larger entertaining spaces.

 Pavers or Stone

-- Joint spaces can help with drainage during heavy Texas rainstorms.
+- Joints can help with drainage when installed correctly.

 Decks: Elevating Outdoor Living